sarahpagan/558-project2/README.md

 `dplyr`

-In addition to the packages above, I used the following packages to manipulate and visualize data:
+In addition, I used the following packages to manipulate and visualize
+data:

 `stringr`